pedrocol/basal_mom5-collaborative-project/Results_summary.md

   This increase in DSW occurs because less fresh water input at the surface means that denser surface waters can form in the DSW formation regions.

-* The upper ocean [**ASC** decreases](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/58#issuecomment-1691024637) in BASAL and BASAL-ICEBERG.
-Why?
-Is this consistent with cross-slope salinity gradient changes?
+* The [**ASC** changes differently in different regions and depths](https://github.com/pedrocol/basal_mom5-collaborative-project/issues/58#issuecomment-1691024637) in BASAL and BASAL-ICEBERG.

 * What are the **Sea ice** changes?